GeekInTheNorth/GeekInTheNorth.github.io/_posts/2024-09-16-how-to-create-an-optimizely-addon-part-3.md

 ---
 layout: post
-title: "Creating an Optimizely Addon - Packaging for NuGet"
+title: "Creating an Optimizely Add-on - Packaging for NuGet"
-description: "How to package your AddOn to be distributed by Optimizely's NuGet feed."
+description: "How to package your Add-on to be distributed by Optimizely's NuGet feed."
 permalink: "/article/creating-an-optimizely-addon-part-3"
 category:
   - Development